bestofjs/javascript-risingstars/src/content/comments/2024/en/conclusion.md

 language: en
 ---

-At the very end of the year, one of the biggest news items is the support of TypeScript by Node.j without experimental flag, starting from version 23.
-This highlights the rise of TypeScript as the default way to author JavaScript code.

 2024 was full of exciting releases:

 - [JSR: a new package registry](https://deno.com/blog/jsr-is-not-another-package-manager) from the Deno team that supports TypeScript natively.